awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-deploying.md

 1. **Deployment model**\.
 Choose **High availability deployment** to deploy your SQL Server Always On application across multiple Availability Zones or **Single instance deployment** to deploy your SQL Server application on a single node\.

-1. You are prompted to enter the specifications for the new deployment The following tabs provide information about the specification fields\.
+1. You are prompted to enter the specifications for the new deployment\.
+The following tabs provide information about the specification fields\.

 ------
 #### [ General ]